 Under the name Joshua von Brown, he directed the underground rocksploitation feature film “Altamont Now,” which premiered at the Boston Underground Film Festival and is distributed by Factory 25.
 Altamont Now won Best Narrative Feature from both the Arizona Underground and Denver Underground Film Festivals, as well as Best Director at the Atlanta Underground Film Festival.

 His first documentary "50,000,000 Joe Franklin Fans Can’t Be Wrong" profiled the legendary cult TV talk show host Joe Franklin, and aired on PBS stations nationwide.

-Joshua currently serves as Vice President of Current Production for Bravo, where he oversees Real Housewives of Potomac, Below Deck Mediterranean, Summer House, First Family of Hip Hop and the upcoming series Sell It Like Serhant.
+Joshua currently serves as Vice President of Current Production for Bravo, where he oversees Real Housewives of Potomac, Below Deck Mediterranean, Summer House and the upcoming series Sell It Like Serhant.